-It may sound very simple but you can really do a lot more things than what you have imagined because you can virtually add any website to it.
-Since you can define your own shortcuts to activate the above search engines it’s super cool and boosts your productivity.
+It may sound very simple but you really can do A LOT more things than you can imagine just because you can virtually add any website to it.
+It’s super cool when you can define your own shortcuts to activate the above search engines, and I personally guarantee that it WILL boost your productivity.

-For example, I have created custom search engines for Wikipedia Search by Google, Google Cache, Google’s I’m Feeling Lucky, Google Images, Google Translate (to use as a Proxy Server), Who.is, Gmail Search, Outlook.com Search, Google Dictionary, Google Site Search, iTunes Store Search, Yahoo!
-Finance, etc.
+I have created custom search engines for Wikipedia Search by Google, Google Cache, Google’s I’m Feeling Lucky, Google Images, Who.is, Gmail Search, Outlook.com Search, Google Dictionary, Google Site Search, iTunes Store Search, Yahoo!
+Finance, and whatnot.

 You can find the correct URL by doing a sample search and then you have to replace the search query with “%s”.

 Here are some of top custom Chrome search engines that you can consider.
-You can give any label and keyword for each search engine but don’t change the URL unless you know what you’re doing.
+It’s copied from my list of Google Chrome search engines.
+You can give any label and keyword as you want for each search engine but don’t change the URL unless you know what you’re doing.

 1. Google Site Search